santanu-CM-Git/TravelAppAgency-ReactNative-AgencyApp/NOTIFICATION_POPUP_README.md

 ## How It Works

 1. **Notification Arrival**: When a push notification arrives while the app is open
+2. **Smart Filtering**: The system checks if the user is on ChatScreen or if the notification is meant for ChatScreen
-2. **Popup Display**: The notification popup slides in from the left with animation
+3. **Popup Display**: If not filtered, the notification popup slides in from the left with animation
-3. **User Interaction**: Users can either:
+4. **User Interaction**: Users can either:
-   - Wait for auto-dismiss (5 seconds)
+   - Wait for auto-dismiss (10 seconds)
    - Manually close the popup
    - Press the "View" button to take action
-4. **Queue Processing**: If multiple notifications arrive, they are queued and shown sequentially
+5. **Queue Processing**: If multiple notifications arrive, they are queued and shown sequentially

+## Smart Notification Filtering

+The notification popup system includes intelligent filtering to avoid conflicts:

+- **ChatScreen Detection**: If the user is currently on the ChatScreen, the popup is skipped since ChatScreen handles its own notifications
+- **ChatScreen Notifications**: Notifications with `screen: 'ChatScreen'` or `screen: 'Cancel'` are automatically skipped
+- **Nested Navigation Support**: The system properly detects ChatScreen even when nested within other navigators

 ## Notification Data Structure